samhinton88/code-fold/Readme.md

 ```
 This fold will listen for any __new__ exported functions in its local directory and any lower directories, and emit an event when this occurs.

-`unfold` runs queries on the ASTs for the files in your codebase, and so can distinguish between, e.g. a new function being written and a function being exported.
+`code-fold` runs queries on the ASTs for the files in your codebase, and so can distinguish between, e.g. a new function being written and a function being exported.

 The `downstream` prop instructs the fold to watch all files in the local directory and any lower directories.